freb97/discofetch/README.md

       },
     },

-    // Whether the generated client should only be available server-side (nitro)
+    // Whether the generated client should only be available server-side (nitro) - default: false
     private: false,
   },
 })
 ```

-### Using the Generated Client
+### Using the Generated Client with Nuxt

 Once configured, use the `dfetch` composable anywhere in your Nuxt app: